HEHS NDEA Electronics Class of 1965

 The first class of students entered the most demanding and most competitive curriculum ever offered in Cabell County high schools.
 Electronics students were required to enroll in the college-preparatory curriculum, take the most advanced science and math classes being offered, complete three years of rigorous electronics instruction, lasting two class periods every day, and then attend summer school for additional technical training.
 The electronics and one of the math classes were taught by Robert H. Irvin.
 In addition to being an experienced electronics instructor, he had also been a "production & development engineer" for Sylvania Electric.
 Records of-the-day show Sylvania was a prime defense contractor providing high-tech “communications and other sensitive electronics equipment” to various agencies of the U.S. military.

-Educators knew the intensity of the technical training would not be suitable for most students.
+Cabell County educators knew the intensity of the technical training would not be suitable for most students.
 Government testing had surveyed roughly 1,500 students across five Cabell County high school districts to help identify 45 candidates most likely to succeed in the program.
-But, high achievements in math & science, faculty recommendations, parental conferences and “some minimum” IQ score were additional requirements to get in.
+But, high achievements in math & science, faculty recommendations, parental conferences and “some minimum” IQ score were additional requirements to get into the class.
 Admission to that first class would be “by invitation only.”

 Most students were offered seats in the program while still in the eighth grade.
 As ninth graders, some of them were placed in then-still-experimental SMSG math classes.
 Textbooks were still being written for those classes.
 Students studied from, and completed assignments in, loose-leaf notebooks which were then sent off-site for further evaluation.
-These prospective electronics students were "guinea pigs" in the pilot study for teaching what would later be known as "The New Math."
+These prospective electronics students were "guinea pigs" in the pilot study for teaching what would become known as "The New Math" in the 1970s.

 The electronics teaching facilities were not just new.
 They were outstanding.
 Federal money provided a spacious classroom area combined with fully equipped, state-of-the-art electronics laboratories.
 The electronics classroom even had a private restroom and its own water fountain - prestigious accommodations for West Virginia schools in those days.
 Due to the expense and sensitive nature of the laboratory equipment, the electronics facilities were strictly "off limits" to anyone not enrolled in the program.